Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 These past three months have been an extraordinary journey of learning and innovation.
 None of this would have been possible without the exceptional guidance and unwavering support of my mentor, [Nathan Goldbaum](https://github.com/ngoldbaum).
 I'm deeply grateful to the entire NumPy community for their support and insights, with particular thanks to [Sebastian Berg](https://github.com/seberg) and Nathan for their prior work on NumPy's DType-API, which laid the foundation for this project.

 Special appreciation goes to [Ralf Gommers](https://github.com/rgommers), [Melissa Weber Mendonça](https://github.com/melissawm) and whole Quansight community for providing this unique opportunity to contribute to NumPy.
 This experience has been both humbling and inspiring, and I'm excited to see how `numpy_quaddtype` will evolve and be utilized by the community in the future.

+> **P.S.** I will be actively involved in this project, so please feel free to ping me with any questions, suggestions, or contributions.

 ## References
 - [Numpy-User-Dtype Repository](https://github.com/numpy/numpy-user-dtypes)